-The applicant is requesting deletion of Special Condition No. 2 of permit P-9-23-76-8961, which prohibits development on the most landward parcel (designated "Lot 1" and herein sometimes referred to as the "subject parcel") of a three parcel subdivision.
+On February 11, 2010, the Commission denied the proposed development that is the subject of the underlying permit application.
+The proposed development was a request to delete Special Condition No. 2 of Coastal Development Permit (CDP) P-9-23-76-8961, which prohibits development on the most landward parcel (designated "Lot 1" and herein sometimes referred to as the "subject parcel") of a three parcel subdivision.
 Approval of this amendment would allow for the future development of the subject parcel with a single family residence.
 The applicant also proposes to retire the development potential of a separate parcel in Topanga through the transfer of development credit (TDC) program.

 The subject site is a 16,760 sq. ft. vacant lot located at 28004 Sea Lane, Malibu, Los Angeles County [APN: 4460-033-029] (Exhibit 2).
 The parcel is located in the Escondido Beach community between the first road and the ocean in the City of Malibu (Exhibit 1).
 There are two lots (one 20,220 sq. ft. and one 33,210 sq. ft.) developed with single family residences between the subject property and the beach.
-The Certified City of Malibu LCP designates the subject site as RR-2, or one residential unit per two acres (Exhibit 8).
+The Certified City of Malibu LCP designates the subject site as RR-2, or one residential unit per two acres (Exhibit 3).